 A. Landlord's Insurance.
 Landlord shall take out and maintain, at its own cost and expense (subject, however to reimbursement as set forth herein below), (i) Workers' Compensation, (ii) comprehensive automobile liability insurance; (iii) general liability for bodily injury and property damage arising from Landlord's ownership, management, use and/or operation of the Common Areas and/or the Shopping Center with coverage limits equal to those Tenant is required to maintain in accordance with Section B below; and (iv) insurance covering all perils causes of loss insurable under a "Causes of Loss - Special Form" policy, including, but not limited to, fire and such other risks as are from time to time included in standard extended coverage endorsements, insuring in an amount, after completion of construction, of not less than 80% of the full insurable value, or such greater coverage as may be required by Landlord's mortgage.
-Insurance provided for in this Section A may be carried by inclusion within the coverage of any blanket policy or policies of insurance maintained by Landlord; provided, however, that the coverage afforded will not be reduced or diminished by reason of the use of such blanket policies of insurance.
-If the insurance policies maintained by Landlord with respect to the Shopping Center contain any nature of deductible feature, then Landlord shall be solely responsible for the payment of any such deductible in the event of a loss to the Leased Premises and/or the Shopping Center.37
+Insurance provided for in this Section A may be carried by inclusion within the coverage of any blanket policy or policies of insurance maintained by Landlord; provided, however, that the insurance policies maintained by Landlord with respect to the Shopping Center contain any nature of deductible feature, then Landlord shall be solely responsible for the payment of any such deductible in the event of a loss to the Leased Premises and/or the Shopping Center.49